iakujobi/Python-Games/Games/readMe.md

 # Guess the Number (CPU)

-A good way to pratice the if-else statement
+A good way to pratice loops and the if-else statement

 - Computer comes up with a random number and the user guesses the number
 - The game stops when the user guesses the correct number

+# Guess the Number (User)

+Similar to guess the number (CPU).

+- Difference is that the user comes up with a random number and the computer guesses the number